daattali/beautiful-jekyll/README.md

 gh-repo   | If you want to show GitHub buttons at the top of a post, this sets the GitHub repo name (eg. `daattali/beautiful-jekyll`).
 You must also use the `gh-badge` parameter to specify what buttons to show. gh-badge  | Select which GitHub buttons to display.
 Available options are: [star, watch, fork, follow].
 You must also use the `gh-repo` parameter to specify the GitHub repo. layout      | What type of page this is (default is `post` for blog posts and `page` for other pages).
-See _Page types_ section below for more information. description | A longer description of page or blog post that is used for your meta description content.
+See _Page types_ section below for more information. description | A brief description of the page (used in search engines and when the page is shared).

 ## Advanced parameters